 FACT SHEET: USDA Support for Food Banks and the Emergency Food System

-- An estimated $445.5 million in base food funding for The Emergency Food Assistance Program (TEFAP), which provides food and administrative funds to states for distribution through organizations like food banks.
-This funding is an increase of $46 million over fiscal year 2022 because of the statutory annual adjustment to account for the cost of food based on the Thrifty Food Plan.
+- Nearly $550 million in base funding for The Emergency Food Assistance Program, (TEFAP), including $445.5 million in food funding and $92 million in administrative funding to support states in distributing food through organizations like food banks.
+The food funding is an increase of $46 million over fiscal year 2022 because of the statutory annual adjustment to account for the cost of food based on the Thrifty Food Plan.

-- A second round of $60 million in TEFAP Reach & Resiliency Grants to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
-State agencies and local emergency feeding organizations will use the funds to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
-A first round of $40 million in funding was distributed in fiscal year 2022.
+- A second round of nearly $60 million in TEFAP Reach & Resiliency Grants to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
+State agencies and local emergency feeding organizations are using the funds to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
+The $60 million in round two funding is in addition to the $40 million distributed in fiscal year 2022.

-- Nearly $500 million in additional support for first-of-their-kind cooperative agreements to allow states and tribes to directly purchase local foods for distribution through emergency food providers.
-USDA is already in the process of completing agreements with many states, territories, and tribes to source products from within their state or tribe (or within 400 miles) for use in emergency nutrition assistance programs.
+- Nearly $500 million ($471 million) in additional support for first-of-their-kind cooperative agreements to allow states and tribes to directly purchase local foods for distribution through emergency food providers, on top of the $400 million provided in fiscal year 2022.
+With these funds, USDA is supporting states, territories, and tribes in sourcing local foods for use in emergency nutrition assistance programs.

-- Continued commodity food support “bonus buys”—to be made based on market need throughout the year—for distribution through TEFAP, building on the nearly $700 million in “bonus buys” made in fiscal year 2022.
+- Continued USDA Foods “bonus buys” throughout the year, made based on market need to support American farmers and distributed through TEFAP – building on the more than $500 million in “bonus buys” made in fiscal year 2022.

-This support builds on other assistance provided in fiscal year 2022, including $500 million in supplemental funding for TEFAP and the largest round of Farm to Food Bank grants to date, which repurpose privately donated food that would otherwise be wasted for distribution through TEFAP.
+This support builds on other assistance provided in fiscal year 2022, including $500 million in supplemental funding for TEFAP provided through the Coronavirus Aid, Relief and the Economic Security Act.

 These historic investments represent supplemental support for the nation’s emergency food system totaling billions of dollars.
 This is in addition to resources from other federal agencies, such as the Department of the Treasury’s Coronavirus Relief Fund, which some states are using to help procure a continuous food supply for food banks and other emergency food providers.